-The actual loss on scheme assets in the year was £20.400m (2018/19: gain of £25.960m).
+The actual gain on scheme assets in the year was £78.220m (2019/20: loss of £20.400m).

 The liabilities show the underlying commitments that the Council has in the long run to pay post employment (retirement) benefits.
-The total liability of £186.740m has a substantial impact on the net worth of the Council as recorded in the Balance Sheet, resulting in a reduction in the net worth from £267.036m to £83.296m.
+The total liability of £219.830m has a substantial impact on the net worth of the Council as recorded in the Balance Sheet, resulting in a reduction in the net worth from £277.999m to £66.221m.
 However, statutory arrangements for funding the deficit mean that the financial position of the Council remains healthy: